eSolutions warning: a new variant of Petya emerged!

 On the 24th of October, the new version of Petya ransomware was reported to attack Russian and Ukrainian organizations.
 Petya is known for attacking Ukraine companies and public sector.
-However, this time the recently discovered Bad Rabbit ransomware hit harder Russia.
+However, this time the recently discovered Bad Rabbit ransomware hit Russia in a harder way.

 Additionally, reminding employees security tips is also recommended.
 The current version of Petya virus spreads as fake Adobe Flash update.
 Thus, inexperienced users can be easily tricked into downloading a malicious file and causing serious problems to the whole computer network.